govekk/image-processing/episodes/07-thresholding.md

 Next, create a mask to turn the pixels above the threshold `t` on and pixels below the threshold `t` off.
-Note that unlike the image with a white background we used above, here the peak for the background colour is at a lower gray level than the shapes.
+Note that unlike the image with a white background we used above, here the peak for the background colour is darker than the foreground objects or nuclei.
 Therefore, change the comparison operator less `<` to greater `>` to create the appropriate mask.
 Then apply the mask to the image and view the thresholded image.
-If everything works as it should, your output should show only the coloured shapes on a black background.
+If everything works as it should, your output should show only the coloured nuclei on a black background.

 :::::::::::::::  solution